Wealth infrastructure for autonomous agents · Powered by Uniswap

 Scroll

-The agentic economy arrived without a bank.
+Agent Capital Markets arrived without a bank.
 Agents accumulated wallets, identities, and capital — and stored them in infrastructure built for humans.
-Without custody, without reputation, without recourse.
-Gotts is the institution that was missing.
+No custody.
+No reputation system.
+No way to recover from a bad actor.

 The moment

-The infrastructure for an autonomous agent economy didn't exist two years ago.
+The infrastructure for Agent Capital Markets didn't exist two years ago.
 It does now.
-Two foundational standards went live in the last 90 days — and Gotts is built at their intersection.
+Four shifts converged in a 90-day window, and Gotts sits at the intersection.

 ERC-8004 Live on Ethereum mainnet